TymeFly/eel/README.md

 The interpolation mechanisms can be nested.
 This is most commonly seen when an Expression Expansion uses a Variable Expansion to read a value from the Symbols Table.

-The following sections describe these interpolation mechanisms in more detail.
+The following sections describe the interpolation mechanisms in more detail.

 #### Variable Expansion - ${...}